Looking for a nursing specialty that’s sure to stay in demand throughout your career? Look no further than a job as a telemetry RN.

 Everyone knows what a NICU or ER nurse is, but if you ask friends who aren’t in the medical field, few would know what a cardiac telemetry nurse does—that is, until they’ve had a loved one in the hospital.
 But, just because these nurses work in a more behind-the-scenes position, it doesn’t mean they’re any less important.

 Quite simply, the telemetry definition in medical terminology means monitoring vital signs remotely.
 Patients who are cared for on the telemetry unit have their vital signs constantly watched.
 These patients are often recovering from medical events like a heart attack or stroke and any sudden changes in a patient’s status can mean immediate trouble.
 Telemetry patients don’t have the same life-threatening illness or injuries that an ICU stay requires, but they aren’t well enough to be moved to a regular hospital floor or be discharged.
-That’s where telemetry nursing comes in play.
+That’s where telemetry nursing comes into play.
+Telemetry nursing units provide an essential service, offering a layer of safety for patients in transition from critical care units to recovery.
+Telemetry nurses’ work involves constant electronic monitoring and interpreting complex data that could indicate life-threatening changes, demanding high skill and attention.

 Wondering what does a telemetry nurse do in order to be successful?
 First and foremost, telemetry nurses need to be well-organized and up-to-date on all the technology needed to monitor patients.
-Some of a telemetry nurse job duties include:
+A typical telemetry nurse job description may include the following duties:

 What is the Telemetry Unit in a Hospital and What Do Those Nurses Do?